Towards Verifying Nonlinear Integer Arithmetic: Notation and Preliminaries

 Suppose that $B$ is a read-once branching program of size $s$ solving the conflict clause search problem for $\phi$.
 Then there is a regular resolution refutation for $\phi$ of size $s$.

-Furthermore, if $R$ is an ordered resolution refutation then the resulting branching program is an OBDD and if $B$ is an OBDD then the resulting resolution refutation is an ordered resolution refutation. \end{theorem}
+Furthermore, if $R$ is an ordered resolution refutation then the resulting branching program is an OBDD and if $B$ is an OBDD then the resulting resolution refutation is an ordered resolution refutation. \end{proposition}

 \update{ \begin{proof} Suppose that $R$ is a regular resolution refutation of size $s$ for $\phi$.
 Each clause $C$ appearing in $R$ is a node of $B$.
 If two clauses $C_0 \vee x,C_1 \vee \bar{x}$ in $R$ resolve on a variable $x$ to produce the clause $C$, then in the branching program $B$ we branch from the node $C$ on the variable $x$ to reach $C_0 \vee x$ on the $x=0$ branch, and $C_1 \vee \bar{x}$ on the $x=1$ branch.
 The resulting branching program $B$ solves the conflict clause search problem for $\phi$ and has the same size as the refutation $R$.
 The fact that no variable is branched on more than once on any path is immediate from the definition; the fact that this results in an OBDD in the case of ordered resolution is also immediate.